Zer000reZ/cen-plus/README.md

 <a name="readme-top"></a>
-The raw folder (and the zip) contain the code.
+The raw folder (and the zip) contain the source code.
 Feel free to look at and modify it.

 <!-- TABLE OF CONTENTS -->
 <ol>